Symorglass/WeaveTalk-App/README.md

 - React Hook Form <!-- A library to manage forms in React with minimal re-renders. -->
 - TypeScript <!-- A superset of JavaScript offering static type definitions; used in both frontend and backend development, but listed here because it's essential for structuring robust backend services and APIs when used on the server-side. -->
 - TailwindCSS <!-- A utility-first CSS framework for rapidly building custom user interfaces. -->
-- Shadcn UI  <!-- A UI framework or library, assuming it is similar to other design systems used to build UI components. -->
+- Shadcn UI  <!-- A UI framework or library, it is similar to other design systems used to build UI components.
+I used the form component in this project. -->
 - Zod, for form validation <!-- A TypeScript-first schema validation library, used in the frontend for form validation. -->

 Backend - used for server-side computing, user authentication, data management, and backend services: